 01 of 04

-- Measure accurately.
+- Measure accurately

-- Prepare the glass.
+- Prepare the glass

-- Use the right adhesive.
+- Use the right adhesive

-- Apply the adhesive correctly.
+- Apply the adhesive correctly

 02 of 04

-The quality of glass is determined by the individual manufacturer's methods and techniques of producing the glass.
-Testing samples of uniform manufacturer has indicated that the tensile strength runs from 19.3 to 28.4MPa.
+The quality of glass is determined by the individual manufacturer's methods and techniques for producing the glass.
+Testing samples show that the tensile strength runs from 19.3 to 28.4 megapascals (measures pressure).

 03 of 04

-How To Economize on Construction
+Economize on Construction

-Yet another trick is to compute the required thickness for the end pieces of your tank.
+Another trick is to compute the required thickness for the end pieces of your tank.
 In all likelihood, the required thickness will be less than the longer front and rear pieces of glass.Continue to 4 of 4 below.

 04 of 04

-For the best bonding results, apply only as much silicone as you can work within 3 to 5 minutes because after this the silicone tends to skin over and won't bond well to the glass.
+When applying silicone on the glass, run a continuous 1/4-inch bead with no gaps or bubbles.
+For the best bonding results, apply only as much silicone as you can work within 3 to 5 minutes because after this the silicone tends to skin over and will not bond well to the glass.

 The supporting surface of the tank base must be very level.
 On very large aquariums this can be difficult to achieve, and self-leveling filler may be needed between the polystyrene and the base.
 This should be applied just prior to fitting the aquarium to the base so that the aquarium’s weight levels out imperfections.
 Sufficient time must be allowed for the filler to level and fully cure before the aquarium is filled with water.